MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 lab:
   title: Explore real-time analytics in Microsoft Fabric
   module: Explore real-time analytics in Microsoft Fabric
-  description: In this lab, you'll use Microsoft Fabric's Real-Time Intelligence capabilities to ingest, query, and visualize a live data stream from a taxi company.
-You'll gain hands-on experience with eventstreams, eventhouse KQL queries, and real-time dashboards to understand how Fabric handles streaming analytics end to end.
+  description: In this lab, you'll use Microsoft Fabric's Real-Time Intelligence to capture, store, and query a live stream of taxi data.
+The lab is written for absolute beginners, so every step is explained in plain language.
   duration: 30 minutes
-  level: 300
+  level: 100
   islab: true
   primarytopics:
     - Microsoft Fabric